Shortlisting candidates for an interview

 After you have completed the interview/selection process your panel will decide who to appoint.

-Notify HR of the outcome of the selection process online and then please return all interview notes to HR for confidential storage and disposal.
+Notify HR of the outcome of the selection process online and upload all interview notes to the vacancy record under 'Make Interview Decisions' for confidential storage and disposal.